Skip to Content

 Method

-1. In a large pot, heat the olive oil over medium-high heat until glistening.
-Cook the turkey necks until golden brown, scraping any bits off the bottom of the pan, about 4 minutes.
-Add 5 cups water, thyme, bay leaf, parsley, onion, celery, carrots and bouillon, stir to combine.
+1. In a large pot, heat the olive oil over medium-high heat.
+Once the oil is glistening, add the turkey necks and cook until golden brown on all sides, about 5 minutes.
+Add 5 cups of water along with the thyme, bay leaf, parsley, onion, celery, carrots and bouillon, stir to combine.
 Increase the heat to high and bring to a boil.
-Turn the heat to low and simmer uncovered until the turkey neck is cooked through, about 60 minutes.
+Turn the heat to low and simmer uncovered until the turkey neck is cooked through, and the stock is slightly reduced, about 60 minutes.
+Skimming the foam occasionally.

 2. Place a fine mesh strainer over a large bowl and strain the stock, set aside.